-- (3) A parent serving as a minor's cultivator shall submit fingerprints to facilitate a fingerprint and background check by the department of justice and federal bureau of investigation upon the minor's initial application for a registry identification card and every 3 years after that.
-The department shall conduct a name-based background check in years when a fingerprint background check is not required. - (4) An application for a registry identification card for a minor must be accompanied by the written certification and accompanying statements required pursuant to [section 18] from a second physician in addition to the minor's treating physician or referral physician. - (5) An individual may not be a registered cardholder if the individual is in the custody of or under the supervision of the department of corrections or a youth court.
+- (C) agrees that the minor will use only marijuana products and will not smoke marijuana; - (c) if the parent or guardian will be serving as the minor's cultivator, undergoes background checks in accordance with subsection (3).
+The parent or legal guardian shall pay the costs of the background check and may not obtain a license under this chapter if the parent or legal guardian does not meet the requirements set forth in this chapter. - (d) pledges, on a form prescribed by the department, not to divert to any individual any marijuana purchased for the minor's use in a marijuana product. - (3) A parent serving as a minor's cultivator shall submit fingerprints to facilitate a fingerprint and background check by the department of justice and federal bureau of investigation upon the minor's initial application for a registry identification card and every 3 5 years after that.
+The department shall conduct a name-based background check in years when a fingerprint background check is not required. - (4) An application for a registry identification card for a minor must be accompanied by the written certification and accompanying statements required pursuant to [section 48 13] from a second physician in addition to the minor's treating physician or referral physician, UNLESS THE MINOR'S TREATING PHYSICIAN OR REFERRAL PHYSICIAN IS AN ONCOLOGIST, NEUROLOGIST, OR EPILEPTOLOGIST. - (5) An individual may not be a registered cardholder if the individual is in the custody of or under the supervision of the department of corrections or a youth court.

 NEW SECTION.
-Section 18.
+Section 13.
 Written certification -- accompanying statements.
 (1) The written certification provided by a physician must be made on a form prescribed by the department and signed and dated by the physician.
 The written certification must: